nicolaei/master/docs/thesis/source/08_future_work.md

 ------------------------

-As noted in [Possible Measurement Strategies and Discovery Methods], using a minimum and maximum channel time
+As noted in [Possible Measurement Strategies and Discovery Methods], using a minimum and maximum channel to shorten scan times might be helpfull to further improve the client latency.

-As suggested in for possible future work to improve scanning results or client latency can be to investigate the use of different Min- and MaxCT strategies.
 I originally outlined two strategies for this thesis, but due to implementation constraints I was not able to test them.

-By looking at documentation found on `iw`'s [@iw] kernel page, these changes probably had to be done in the driver.
+By looking at documentation found on `iw`'s [@iw] kernel page, these changes probably has to be done in the driver, and futher work can probably implement this.

 Scanning Triggers